 Other archaeological materials are probably more typical of ceramics in terms of the number of samples required to produce a meaningful analysis.
 Each material type and project offers different challenges, which may require individual consideration.
 Consultation with Archaeometry Lab staff may be necessary.

 Each shipment of samples must be accompanied by a sample log sheet listing the analytical IDs and other information to be used when performing the data analysis.
-If you submit more than ten (10) samples, the most convenient format for providing this information is via an EXCEL or LOTUS spreadsheet on a diskette.
+If you submit more than ten (10) samples, the most convenient format for providing this information is via an EXCEL or LOTUS spreadsheet on a flash drive or CD.
 Other information may include site names, sample descriptions, archaeological contexts, geographic coordinates for included source materials, etc.

 Please check your samples before you ship them.
 We find that approximately 25% of the shipments we receive have errors (i.e., missing samples, extra samples, unlabelled samples, etc.).
 If you make an error, this makes our work more difficult and slows down progress on your samples.

 The more information you send us the better we will understand the research questions for which you are seeking answers.